Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

 You just don’t feel a need to know how your hard work relates to increasing revenue for a company or a client.

-If you are not interested in the business side of things and the strategies companies use to generate revenue, then the BDF is not for you.
+If you are not interested in the business side of things and the strategies companies use to generate revenue, then the Business Development Training Track is not for you.

-The BDF is for PhDs who can understand the complex dynamics of a company and analyze different data to propose strategies for growth.
+The Business Development Training Track is for PhDs who can understand the complex dynamics of a company and analyze different data to propose strategies for growth.

 You Prefer To Focus On Small Details, Rather Than Seeing The Big Picture